-One of the highest awards a student at Auburn High School can receive is to be elected to membership to the Auburn Chapter of the National Honor Society.
+One of the highest awards a student at Auburn High School can receive is to be elected to membership for the Auburn Chapter of the National Honor Society.
 A student may not be elected to membership until he or she is a sophomore, junior, or senior.
-Membership is based on scholarship, leadership, service, and character during their high school career.
-A point system is used based on national standards to assist in determining those who excel in leadership, service, and character.
-All students must have an overall scholastic average of 3.75 to be considered as a candidate for membership.
-All members entering after the 2017-18 school year must maintain a 3.75 G.P.A. each semester to remain in good standing.
-If a 3.75 G.P.A. is not met, the student will be placed on probation and he/she will have the next semester to achieve a 3.75 G.P.A. for that semester.
-If the student's grade point average is below a 3.75 for a second semester, he/she will be dismissed from National Honor Society.
-A student dismissed for grade point average may re-apply during the regular spring application period if the GPA is back to a 3.75 average.
+All students must have a cumulative weighted GPA of 3.75 to be considered as a candidate for membership.
+Students who have met this requirement are invited to apply for membership in the Spring Semester.
+Membership is based on scholarship, leadership, service, and character.
+Those eligible for membership must go through an application process.
+A point system is used based on standards to assist in determining those who excel in leadership, service, and character.
+Students accepted into NHS will be inducted at an Induction Ceremony.

+All National Honor Society members must maintain a weighted 3.75 GPA each semester to remain in good standing, as well as complete the service hour requirement each semester.
+If the GPA is not met, the student will be placed on probation, and he/she will have the next semester to achieve a 3.75 GPA for that semester.
+If the student's grade point average is below a 3.75 for a second semester, he/she will be dismissed from the National Honor Society.
+A student dismissed for grade point average may re-apply during the regular spring application period if the GPA is back to a 3.75.